yuliskov/SmartTube/README.md

 ### HDR

 HDR works only **if your hardware supports it**.
-It's a complicated mess.
+It's a complicated mess:
 - Your TV must support it
 - If you use a TV box, that TV box **and** your TV cable **and** the TV must support HDR
 - Yes, there truly are different HDMI cable versions with different HDR-support, it's complicated